HusseinKamal/JetPackComposeExample/README.md

 # JetPackComposeExample
-This is JetpackCompose example app with MVVM,Retrofit,Coroutines,RoomDB and Hilt Dagger plugin
+This is JetpackCompose example app with MVVM,Retrofit,Coroutines,RoomDB,Paging and Hilt Dagger plugin

 1- App has many composable screens